One of the most common questions asked about adoption is “What is open adoption?”

 Now that you understand the differences between an open adoption and closed adoption, what about the types of adoptions that fall somewhere in between?

-At American Adoptions, we call these “semi-open adoptions,” and we ask all of our families to be accepting of a semi-open relationship if and when presented an adoption situation.
+While every birth mother’s preferences for communication are different, at American Adoptions, we ask all of our families to be accepting of an open relationship if and when presented with an adoption situation.

 Contact American Adoptions today at 1-800-ADOPTION or request free information to continue to answer the question of what is open adoption.